 So to get from me to Jane Howie and back to Mabel Somfelde I will make this explanation quick.

 I am the son of Donald James Howie (1927-2005) and I have no children.
-My father Donald was a printer and wass the son of William Rider Howie (1882-1965) also a printer.
+My father Donald was a printer and was the son of William Rider Howie (1882-1965) also a printer.
 Donald had four children by his wife June M. (Mellen) Howie (Living).
 William Rider Howie was the only child of William George Howie (1856-1895), merchant, and his wife Helen D. (Rider) Howie (1857-1927).
 William George Howie was the son of James Howie (1821-1891), farmer, and his wife Annie C. (Stewart) Howie (1823-1913) William had six siblings.
 James Howie Sr. (1799-1880) a farmer, was married to Jane (Ross) Howie ( 1796-1869).
-I have currently found two other siblings.
-Alexander Howie (1823-1901) he lived in Aberdeen Scotland and was a Carpenter, and William Horace Howie (1825-1892) occupation yet unknown.
-William and James Jr. came to Canada to join their mother and father, while Alexander stayed behind with his family in Scotland.
-William married Martha Ann McMillen (1841-1907).
-They married March 10, 1860.
-William was thirty-five years old and sixteen years her senior.
-Together they had eight children all of Stansted, Quebec, Canada.
+I also have some information of a yet to be identified Alexander Howie who lived to be 78 years old.
+Possible dates could be (1823-1901) he lived in Aberdeen Scotland and was a Carpenter, and active memeber of The Friendly Society.
+Just a side note, there is also an intersting court case in Aberdeen Scotland, Howie v Rust.
+William Howie the treasurer of The Friendly Society was sent to jail.
+Someday I will make the connection to the Howie's of Aberdeen.
+I have also located information on a William Horace Howie (1825-1892) farmer, second son of James Howie sr.